santorsola-teaching/nf-core-gitpod-run/docs/rnaseq.md

 nf-core pipelines make use of the Illumina iGenomes collection also as [reference annotation](https://nf-co.re/docs/usage/reference_genomes).
 The reference annotations are vastly out of date with respect to current annotations and miss certain features such as gene_biotype.
 So, the general recommendation is to download a newest annotation version compatible with the genome.
 A user can utilize the `--gtf` or the `--gff` options to specify the annottation files of choiche, or create a config file adding a new section to the `genome` object.

+As for the genome, in this tutorial we will follow this approach.
+The annotation file contains only annotated transcripts on chromosome 21 of the Human GRCh38 reference and we have already prepared locally the files.
+The two files are `/workspace/gitpod/training/data/refs/gencode_v29_chr21.gff` and `/workspace/gitpod/training/data/refs/gencode_v29_transcripts_chr21.fa`, respectively.

 ## Input files

 The input data should be provided in a CSV file, according to a format that is largely common for nf-core pipelines.
 The format is described in the [rnaseq usage page](https://nf-co.re/rnaseq/3.14.0/docs/usage).
+The file is `/workspace/gitpod/training/data/reads/rnaseq_samplesheet.csv`

 ## Running nf-core/rnaseq